 Gambrel Roof

-Often associated with barns, the gambrel roof has two distinct slopes on each side.
-The lower slope is steep, while the upper slope is more gentle.
-This design allows for a spacious upper story, often used as an attic or loft.
+Often associated with barns, the gambrel roof features two distinct slopes on each side.
+The lower slope is steep while the upper slope is more gentle.
+This design creates a spacious upper story that is often used as an attic or loft.
+Gambrel roofs accommodate a range of different materials, including asphalt shingles and metal roofing.

 Shed Roof